Astro Features

 Detect issues before they impact downstream systems.

-Real-time lineage, SLA monitoring, and automated RCA, all built into the orchestration layer, not bolted on after the fact.
+Real-time lineage, SLA monitoring, data quality, and automated RCA all built directly into the orchestration layer, not bolted on as a separate tool.

 Real-Time Pipeline Lineage